Misamis Oriental

 Misamis Oriental (Sidlakang Misamis; Sebangan Misamis; Silangang Misamis), officially the Province of Misamis Oriental, is a province located in the region of Northern Mindanao in the Philippines.
-The provincial capital, as well as its largest city, is though it is governed independently from the province.
+Its capital and largest city is Cagayan de Oro, the regional center of Northern Mindanao, which is geographically grouped but governed independently from the province.

 History

 Spanish colonial era

 Misamis Oriental shared a history with Misamis Occidental of being part of the Province of Cebu during the Spanish colonial era.
-In 1818, Misamis was carved out from Cebu to become a separate province with Cagayan de Misamis (Cagayan de Oro) as its capital and was further subdivided into partidos or divisions: Partido de Cagayan (Division of Cagayan), Partido de Catarman (Division of Catarman), Partido de Dapitan (Division of Dapitan), and Partido de Misamis (Division of Misamis).
+In 1818, Misamis was carved out from Cebu to become a separate province and was further subdivided into partidos or divisions: Partido de Cagayan (Division of Cagayan), Partido de Catarman (Division of Catarman), Partido de Dapitan (Division of Dapitan), and Partido de Misamis (Division of Misamis).
 The new Misamis province was part of the districts of Mindanao during the later part of the 19th Century, with its territory spanning from Dapitan to the west, Gingoog to the East, and as far as Lanao and Cotabato to the south.
+On February 27, 1872, Spanish Governor General Carlos María de la Torre y Navacerrada issued a decree declaring Cagayan de Misamis the permanent capital of Misamis.

 Misamis is one of the Spanish-controlled territories vulnerable to Moro raids.
 The Fuerza de la Concepcion y del Triunfo in Ozamiz was built as a Spanish military installation and one of the staging points in their expeditions against Moros.
 A fort in Balo-i in present-day Lanao del Norte was also constructed in 1891 on the orders of General Valeriano Weyler in its renewed campaign against the Maranaos.
 The Fuerza de San Miguel in Iligan was also built, serving as a muster point for Spanish forces in their campaigns in Lanao.
+Undivided Misamis, had 3 pure Spanish-Filipino civilian families and 35 mixed Spanish-Filipino Mestizo civilian families.
+It was also fortified and colonized by 100 Spanish soldiers.